InsaneFirebat/X-Fusion-Practice/README.md

 ### Patch your rom:

-1. Place your unheadered romhack in the \build\ directory
+1. Place a copy of `X-Fusion.sfc`in the ` \build\` directory
-2. Rename the romhack to `X-Fusion.sfc`
+2. Run `build_rom.bat`
-3. Run `build_rom.bat` to create a copy of your romhack with the Savestate patch applied
+3. Alternatively, drag-and-drop an X-Fusion ROM onto the script directly
-4. Locate the patched rom in \build\
+4. Output roms for both practice hacks will output to the same directory as the input ROM

 ## Known Issues: